Jon Kyl: Leadership

+Kyl voted to confirm John Roberts as Chief Justice to the Supreme Court as well as Samuel Alito as associate justice.
+However, he voted against the nominations of Sonia Sotomayor and Elena Kagan.
+After leaving the Senate, Kyl served in 2018 as sherpa for Brett Kavanaugh's nomination to the Supreme Court in 2018.

 U.S. Senate (2018)

 Appointment

-On September 4, 2018, Kyl was appointed by Republican Arizona governor Doug Ducey to the U.S. Senate seat that had been vacated due to John McCain's death.
+On September 4, 2018, Kyl was appointed by Republican Arizona governor Doug Ducey to the state's Class 3 U.S. Senate seat that had been vacated due to John McCain's death until a 2020 special election could be held.